zupzup/winka/README.md

 ## TODO

-* SIMPLIFY WGPU code, refactor button
+* refactor button
+* try to render a second rectangle
 * Create a separate text input field
     * on click, it's active - different border color
     * if it's active and text is input, it shows in the text field